PreSales & Sales Career Coaching

 • They arrange meetings or product demonstrations between qualified leads and the sales team.

-• SDRs/BDRs update the customer relationship management system with detailed notes on interactions and progress with leads.
+• SDRs/BDRs update the customer relationship management (CRM) system with detailed notes on interactions and progress with leads.

 Technology Sales Engineer

-A technology sales engineer (SE) supports the sales team by explaining how technical products work and solve a client's problem.
+A technology sales engineer (SE) supports the sales team by explaining how technical products work and solving a client's problem.
 This role combines technical expertise with sales skills.
 It is ideal for someone with a strong technical background who enjoys interacting with clients.

 Key responsibilities: